EliasDickerson001/Weather-App/README.md

 Functionality allows for the user to search for current weather based on city.
 Weather stats include temperature (high,low), humidity, wind, and overall weather (rainy, cloudy, etc..).

-I will next be adding forecasted weather in addition to current weather.
-Then the plan is to dress everything up with styles.
+Forecast weather data retrieval and aggregation has been added.
+Forecasted weather will be represented by a DailyWeatherStats object.
+Next, the plan is to display the forecast data, then dress everything up with styles.

-I will update this README as features are added.
+I will update this README as features/styles are added.